IanFinlayson/tetra/docs/frontend.md

 nodes.

 Most types of nodes do not have any of these values associated with them.
-Identifiers, functions and stringants do have string values, and nodes representing numeric or boolean literals have the appropriate value set.
+Identifiers, functions and strings do have string values, and nodes representing numeric or boolean literals have the appropriate value set.

 ```cpp